selfdriven-foundation/selfdriven-network/docs/pages/infra-interface-research-beyond-urls.md

 image: /images/selfdriven-network-infra-research-beyond-urls.png
 ---

-Just one bad DNS record can take down half the internet.
+**Just one bad DNS record can have a significant impact.**
 That’s not a theory — it happens.
 The centralised structure of DNS (and the root authorities that govern it) has always been both the backbone and the bottleneck of the web.

 As artificial intelligence begins to automate more of how we find, trust, and connect information, it’s worth asking:
-**Do we still need URLs in a world run by AI?**
+- **Do we still need URLs in a world run by AI?**
-And if not, what replaces them?
+- And if not, what replaces them?

 ---